 Corrective actions need to be immediate.
 Keep this Employee Disciplinary Action Form on hand in case warnings or other disciplinary actions are required.

-Whichever corrective actions you take, it’s important that they are carried out promptly and entirely.
+Whichever corrective actions you take, carry them out promptly and entirely.
 Remember they may not be a permanent solution to the issue.

 6. Implement Preventive Actions

-Preventive actions, as we know, are prediction-based, proactive measures that seek to prevent or monitor potential risks before they escalate into major, potentially harmful issues.
+Preventive actions are prediction-based, proactive measures that seek to prevent or monitor potential risks before they escalate into major, potentially harmful issues.

 Common preventive actions include: